 Jonathan Barthelmess has, at the age of 37, established himself as one of Australia’s most exciting chefs and restaurateurs.
-The Apollo, Ginza, his latest venture in the heart of Tokyo, Japan takes is career to the next level.
-This is Jonathan’s third venture in partnership with Sam Christie.
+He has been building a career in restaurants for 19 years, both in the kitchen and front-of-house.

 Jonathan’s understated brilliance in his cooking, as well as in the venues he brings to life with his food and drink philosophy, has not gone unnoticed, garnering high praise in Good Food, The Australian, TimeOut, Monocle and Gourmet Traveller, not to mention a raft of Italian publications.